betterevents/better-abstracts-project/README.md

 3. [Run the installer](https://www.drupal.org/docs/installing-drupal/step-5-run-the-installer) like you would with any other Drupal site.

 # Usage
-You are yet ready to:
+You are ready to get it for a spin:

 1. Populate Better Abstracts with sample content
 2. Learn how to configure and use it.